Elementor vs Gutenberg: Key Differences Between Them

 Gutenberg also has a good number of pre-designed templates, termed Patterns.
 According to us, these patterns are sufficient for any general WordPress user.
 But if you want advanced design options, these patterns may not meet your needs.

-There are now many Gutenberg block plugins containing advanced design features.
+There are now many Gutenberg block plugins with advanced design features.
 They may help you execute some sort of advanced design.
 We’ll talk about the plugins a few minutes later.

 9. Page Loading Speed